b

 Number((Math.random() * 1000000).toFixed(0))

-From the code above, notice our object has name: 'tasks'
+From the code above, notice our object has name: 'tasks'; thus the createTask action will have the type value of tasks/createTask.

 That way there won't be unexpected collisions between the application's action type values.